DimitarMitev92/react-tailwindcss-app-Nike/README.md

-# tailwindcss-app-Nike
+# react-tailwindcss-app-Nike
-Responsive app created by tailwindcss - Nike shop
+Responsive app created by react and tailwindcss - Nike shop